-The current exchange rate is 28 Cordobas to $1 USD and alway increasing.
+The current exchange rate is 36 Cordobas to $1 USD, at January 2023.
 You can withdraw Cordobas when you arrive to Managua at any ATM or bank for a minimal charge.
 However, literally everywhere accepts American Dollars, and ATMs will also let you withdraw both currencies.
 If you are coming from the US, feel free to bring USDs.

 Nicaragua is the safest country in Central America especially on the tranquil Northern coasts.
-Petty crime is concentrated in the south, near tourism mecca San Juan Del Sur, but rarely makes its way up to the Miramar area.
 In Nicaragua, there are the lowest rates of harassment, theft and rape in all of Central America.
 At the camp, we have 24-hour security, and with airport transfers so you are assured a safe arrival to the area.

-If you’re from North America or Brazil, you don’t need an adaptor.
+If you’re from North America, you don’t need an adaptor.
 Nicaragua uses the same size plug in, a 120 volt or 60 Hertz.
-If you are coming from Europe, you want to bring an adaptor so that you can use your electronics while at the camp.
+If you are coming from Europe or Brazil, you want to bring an adaptor so that you can use your electronics while at the camp.

 For those who visit any country on the OMS list with risk of yellow fever, must to have yellow fever vaccination and show on immigration an international vaccination card.

 If you are completely vaccinated, you just need to show your card at the aduana.
 If you are not vaccinated , you will find more informations at the nicaraguan travel and immigration website.